kedro-org/kedro/docs/source/04_user_guide/08_advanced_io.md

 ##### Shorthand notation

-Requires you to only specify a class of the underlying dataset either as a string (e.g. `CSVDataSet` or a fully qualified class path like `kedro.extras.datasets.pandas.CSVDataSet`) or as a class object that is a subclass of the [AbstractDataSet](/kedro.io.AbstractDataSet).
+Requires you to only specify a class of the underlying dataset either as a string (e.g. `pandas.CSVDataSet` or a fully qualified class path like `kedro.extras.datasets.pandas.CSVDataSet`) or as a class object that is a subclass of the [AbstractDataSet](/kedro.io.AbstractDataSet).

 ##### Full notation